ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/info.md

 Route parameters:

 - `packageId` -- the partial identifier of the package to get the information of.
-- `version` -- the version of the package to get the information of.
+- `packageVersion` -- the version of the package to get the information of.

 Sample route: